falkr/ttm4115-2020/pages/learning-grading.md

 # Grading

-There is no final written exam in the course.
-Your final grade for this course will consist of three components:

-* A semester project, done in teams (40%).
-There are several deliveries throughout the semester.
-* Readiness assurance tests (30%).
-These are several multiple-choice tests that cover the reading material.
-The RATs are carried out throughout the semester.
-* Individual deliveries (30%).
-There are several deliveries throughout the semester.

----
-type: figure
-source: figures/grades.svg
-caption: "Combinations of different elements towards the final grade."
----

 The final grade in the course is based on a portfolio, with the intention to facilitate learning and to provide feedback to students throughout the semester, and enable learning in the context of realistic development conditions through a semester project.
 The portfolio contains a series of tests, so-called readiness assurance tests (RATs) that are done during class time.
 Each test introduces the students to a new subset of concepts, as a means to provide feedback on their level of preparation.
 These tests are multiple-choice and are given, like the preparation material, in English language only.